jintao2002/GeoLedger/README.md

 - **Location Integration**
   Integration with Google Places API to select and save locations for records.

+- **Map View**
+  Record each expense as marker to place on a map, showing where each expense occurred

 - **Monthly Statistics**
   Displays summarized statistics of expenses grouped by categories or days within a month.